How to Cure My Dog’s Sensitive & Itchy Skin

 In addition, we can make a terrific spray out of apple cider vinegar and green tea.

 Different types of allergies

 Another possible answer regarding how to cure my dog’s itchy skin might have something to do with seasonal allergies.
-Although it would be ideal to bathe the dog after every walk, that is rarely possible.
-We can, for example, simply wipe the dog’s face with a wet towel and wash their feet.
-Moreover, we can always add some chamomile or green tea to their water.
+Although it would be ideal for bathing the dog after every walk, that is rarely possible.
+We can, for example, wipe the dog’s face with a wet towel and wash its feet.
+Moreover, we can always add chamomile or green tea to their water.

-There is a way of making shampoo with the aforementioned anti-itching spray and some liquid castile soap.
-If the dog’s allergies are getting worse, we can even try antihistamine that is made for humans.
-We just need to make sure that we give them an appropriate dose.
-However, if there are no clear indications of improving the dog’s health condition, we should put a stop to this kind of therapy.
+There is a way of making shampoo with the anti-itching above spray and some liquid castile soap.
+If the dog’s allergies worsen, we can even try an antihistamine made for humans.
+We need to make sure that we give them an appropriate dose.
+However, if there are no clear indications of improving the dog’s health condition, we should stop this therapy.

-Currently, if your dog is experiencing some kind of allergy outbreak among dogs.
+Currently, if your dog is experiencing some allergy outbreak among dogs.
 These may be some of the reasons:

 - Processed food

 How to treat them